-- Statement of expectations (up to 250 words, stating what you expect to gain from presenting and participating in the Doctoral Consortium)
+- Statement of Expectations (up to 250 words) - State what you expect to gain from presenting and participating in the Doctoral Consortium

-- Abstract of your proposed research (up to 300 words)—Conclude your abstract with the heading Keywords; then provide four that define your computing research area (ex.
+- Abstract of your proposed research (up to 300 words)—Conclude your abstract with the heading Keywords; also provide four keywords that defines your computing research area (ex.
 Machine learning, High performance computing, Operating systems, Human computer interaction)

 2. Summary of Dissertation